Flood Advisory issued for Bledsoe by NWS - News Break

 Flood Advisory issued for Bledsoe by NWS

-Effective: 2021-07-09 14:25:00 CDT Expires: 2021-07-09 16:30:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
+Effective: 2021-07-09 08:51:00 CDT Expires: 2021-07-09 10:45:00 CDT Urgency: Expected Severity: Minor Certainty: Likely Instruction: Turn around, don`t drown when encountering flooded roads.
 Most flood deaths occur in vehicles.
 Be aware of your surroundings and do not drive on flooded roads.
-In hilly terrain there are hundreds of low water crossings which are potentially dangerous in heavy rain.
-Do not attempt to cross flooded roads.
-Find an alternate route.
-Target Area: Bledsoe The National Weather Service in Morristown has issued a * Small Stream Flood Advisory for Western Bledsoe County in east Tennessee * Until 430 PM CDT. * At 225 PM CDT, Doppler radar indicated heavy rain due to thunderstorms.
+Target Area: Bledsoe The National Weather Service in Morristown has issued a * Small Stream Flood Advisory for Southwestern Bledsoe County in east Tennessee * Until 1045 AM CDT. * At 851 AM CDT, Doppler radar indicated heavy rain due to thunderstorms.
 This will cause small stream flooding.
-Between 1.5 and 3.5 inches of rain have fallen. * Some locations that will experience flooding include Pikeville, Palio, Brayton, Old Cumberland and Fall Creek Falls State Park.alerts.weather.gov
+Between 1 and 2 inches of rain have fallen. * Some locations that will experience flooding include Pikeville, Palio, Brayton, Old Cumberland and Fall Creek Falls State Park.
+Additional rainfall amounts of 0.5 to 1 inch are expected over the area.
+This additional rain will result in minor flooding.alerts.weather.gov

 Comments / 0